board of trustees

-Eleanor qualified in 2019 with bpf after completing her training as a Psychoanalytic Psychotherapist with the LCP.
+Eleanor qualified with bpf after completing her training as a Psychoanalytic Psychotherapist with the LCP.
 Eleanor's professional background is in higher education where she has worked in a variety of roles and is currently Head of Student Services at Birkbeck, University of London.
 She is passionate about education and lifelong learning, describing herself as an eternal student - having studied literature, journalism and career counselling before psychoanalysis.
-Eleanor has a small private practice and is involved with the bpf South London group.
+Eleanor works in private practice, is a Group Facilitator on Psychotherapy Today, and is involved with the bpf South London group.

 Ferelyth worked as a youth worker and teacher, and then studied comparative education and development intending to go into a career in International Development.
 She worked as a peripatetic specialist teacher for children with emotional and behavioural difficulties and also ran a centre for highly disadvantaged and vulnerable adolescents.
 Her interest took her to Birkbeck’s Student Counselling course, now its MSc, and from there to the Child Psychoanalytic Psychotherapy Training course at the former BAP.
 She has held posts in CAMHS in Uxbridge and Tower Hamlets.
 Her current Consultant post is in Haringey CAMHS where she is also Clinical Lead.
 She also works as a psychotherapist at the Baobab Centre for Young Survivors in Exile.
 These roles bring together her interest in culture, diversity, trauma,

 resilience and clinical management.
 She is currently Chair of the IPCAPA Executive and has had various roles in other voluntary sector organisations.